-1. The student must have attended a high school (public or private) in California for three or more years.

-- 2. The student must have graduated from a California high school or attained the equivalent prior to the start of the term (for example, passing the GED or California High School Proficiency exam). - 3.
+- The student must have attended a high school (public or private) in California for three or more years. - The student must have graduated from a California high school or attained the equivalent prior to the start of the term (for example, passing the GED or California High School Proficiency exam). - 3.
 An alien student who is without lawful immigration status must file an affidavit with the college or university stating that he or she has filed an application to legalize his or her immigration status or will file an application as soon as he or she is eligible to do so. - Students who are nonimmigrants (for example, those who hold F [student] visas, B [visitor] visas, etc.) are not eligible for this exemption. - Students must file an exemption request with the college including a signed affidavit that indicates the student has met all applicable conditions described above.
-Student information obtained in this process is strictly confidential unless disclosure is required under law. - Students eligible for this exemption who are transferring to another California public college or university must submit a new request (and documentation if required) to each college under consideration. - Nonresident students meeting the criteria will be exempted from the payment of nonresident tuition, but they will not be classified as California residents.
+Student information obtained in this process is strictly confidential unless disclosure is required under law. - Students eligible for this exemption who are transferring to another California public college or university must submit a new request (and documentation if required) to each college under consideration.

+- Nonresident students meeting the criteria will be exempted from the payment of nonresident tuition, but they will not be classified as California residents.
 They continue to be "nonresidents." - AB 540 does not provide student financial aid eligibility for undocumented alien students.
 These students remain ineligible for state and federal financial aid.

-Procedures for Requesting the AB540 Exemption from Nonresident Tuition required to submit additional documentation.
+Procedures for Requesting the AB540 Exemption from Nonresident Tuition

+California Community Colleges - The AB540 Exemption Form, available in the Admissions and Records Office, should be submitted to the Admissions Office at the community college where you are enrolled or intend to enroll.
+You may be required to submit additional documentation.
 Call the college Admissions Office if you have questions.
 University of California - The AB540 Exemption Form, available in the Admissions and Records Office, should be submitted to the Office of the Registrar at the UC campus where you are enrolled or intend to enroll.
 Your campus has established deadlines for submission of exemption requests; however, requests are not to be submitted until students have been admitted to a UC campus.
 Some students, such as transfer, graduate, and professional students, also must submit their official high school transcripts; check with each campus regarding specific instructions.
 Once students are determined to be eligible for the exemption, they will continue to receive the exemption as long as they fulfill the eligibility requirements or until the University no longer offers this exemption.
 The exemption covers the Nonresident Tuition Fee and the Educational Fee differential charged to nonresident students.
 Applying for the exemption does not alter students' responsibility to pay by the campus deadline any nonresident tuition and associated fees that may be due before their eligibility is determined.